 What are conspiracy theories and why are they so common?
 First, we need to define what we are analyzing.

 Conspiracy Theory – A claim that you have figured out a secret that “normal” people have not.

-Two: A conspiracy theory is a claim to truth.
-This is often ignored but really important.
+Two: A conspiracy theory is a truth claim.
+This fact is often ignored but is very important.
 People believe a conspiracy theory because they believe it is true.
-No matter how weird, every idea we hold to be true is a belief we feel we are justified in having.
+No matter how weird beliefs might be, every idea we hold to be true is a belief we feel we are justified in having.
 It is no different for those who believe in conspiracy theories that others dismiss as wacky nonsense.
 What makes conspiracy theories different from other beliefs is that the rules of truth are different.
 It is more than a sense of lowering the standards of evidence.
-Believing a conspiracy theory comes from thinking differently about reality leading to different beliefs.
+Believing a conspiracy theory comes from thinking differently about reality leading to different beliefs about what is true.
 More on that later.

-Every conspiracy theory has these three components in varying degrees.
-There are also three dimensions to every conspiracy theory.
+Every conspiracy theory has those three components in varying degrees.
+There are also three dimensions to every conspiracy theory: paranoia, arrogance, and cliquishness.